Astronomy

 Special topics in astronomy chosen by mutual agreement between the student and the instructor.
 Course may be repeated for credit.
 (F, W, S)

-Observational/experimental studies in astronomy selected by agreement between the student and the instructor.
-Four to twelve hours laboratory/independent study.
-May be repeated for credit.
-(F, W, S)
+Original research in astronomy, implementing a research plan developed by the student and instructor, supervised by the instructor.
+Three to twelve hours laboratory.
+Course may be repeated for credit.
+(F, W, S).

 *An asterisk denotes that a course may be taken concurrently.